White Glue D2 125 grams

 Pressure and clamping time

-Thinning and tool cleaning
+Dilution and tool cleaning

 Frequently asked questions

-Can it be used for outdoor woodwork?
+Can it be used on wood for outdoor applications?

-Can white glue bond foam or EVA?
+Is white glue suitable for bonding foam or EVA?

 How do I remove dried white glue from a surface?